 What would be the market impact if an SDR allocation is approved?

 The sooner and bigger, the greater the market impact will be as investors price in the benefits of the additional liquidity for EM sovereigns in terms of their reserves being higher than otherwise.
 After its rejection in April, there has been much less discussion of this idea, so it cannot be priced in now.

 There might be two impacts.
 First, there might be a general boost to EM assets as a whole, as EM benefit in the same proportion – ie lift the whole market (shift the whole spread curve lower).
-Second, more specifically, (as we explain in detail in the full report — available to Insights Pro subscribers), countries that are the biggest beneficiaries because their quota is a bigger share of their reserves may be rewarded more by markets.
+Second, more specifically, as we explained above, countries that are the biggest beneficiaries because their quota is a bigger share of their reserves may be rewarded more by markets.
 This will tend to favour the lowest rated and smaller markets (highest risk) – ie pivot the curve, so that spreads of the lowest rated sovereigns fall by more than the better rated.

 As an ancillary impact, any decline in spreads might mean that market access returns for some frontier and smaller EM that currently don’t have access to the market, or where access is only fleeting.
 SDR allocation could therefore provide a catalytic effect on private capital flows.